The Washington Post reported recently that Barack and Michelle Obama bought the house they had been renting.

 Nice timing, Barack!
 Thank you!

-One of the writers of the original Washington Post story, Kathy Orton, saw the video and we ended up chatting.
-The result was this amazing story in The Washington Post.
+One of the authors of the original story gave me a call and the result was I got a nice quote in this story in The Washington Post.

 The Obama Home Buying Story is Not Uncommon

 The Obamas’ landlord and future home seller was Joe Lockhart, a former press secretary for Bill Clinton.

 Despite the $8.1 million sale price, the story of the Lockharts renting to, and then selling to, the Obamas has a lot in common with the typical landlord-to-renter sale.

 The Lockharts lived in the home but when Joe took a new job in New York City they had to figure out what to do with the house.

 These are decisions most homeowners who change jobs have to make regardless of the price of their homes.